 Normal Starting of either a cold or a warm engine does not require pumping or depressing the accelerator pedal.
 Simply turn the ignition switch to the "START" position and release when the engine starts.
-If the engine has not started within 3 seconds, slightly depress the accelerator pedal while continuing to crank.
 If the engine fails to start within 15 seconds, turn the ignition switch to the "OFF" position, wait 10 to 15 seconds, then repeat the normal starting procedure.